New River Online > Faculty Academy on Instructional Technology

-Faculty Academy 2009 Logo
+Faculty Academy 2012

-Faculty Academy History
+History

 The Academy began as an idea discussed among myself and some of the wonderful faculty and staff at UMW, shortly after I began working there in July 1995.
 The issue was "How can we best utilize technology as a tool for teaching and learning?".
 Research, best practices, and an abundance of literature portray many "solutions" for successfully integrating technology into teaching/learning.
 However, these somewhat generic ideas often lack the specific context and personal meaning to make them relevant to an instructor directly facing the challenge of educating students within the educational environment at any given college.
 We wanted to create a more personally meaningful experience for our instructors.

-One thing that was quickly obvious to me when I arrived at UMW was that while some faculty were actively engaged with using technology, many other faculty were not yet aware of this activity.
+One thing that was quickly obvious to me when I arrived at Mary Washington College was that while some faculty were actively engaged with using technology in their teaching, many other faculty were not yet aware of this activity.
 There was no natural forum to promote the sharing of these ideas.
 So we created one.
 And we showcased the work that our faculty were doing, we listened to the ideas they offered, we invited some speakers to address particular topics of current interest, and we did it so well that we did it again, year after year.
 Proposals were reviewed so that presenters gained academic recognition for their presentations.
 Faculty were involved in various roles (since not everyone wishes to present and experience always ranges from novice to expert with any application of technology).
 We wanted to include the novices as well as the experts to create a cross-pollination of ideas and promote the use of instructional technology.
 And it worked!
 The Academy quickly grew beyond a local conference and included national and international participation as folks learned of our initiative through the web and through word of mouth.

 The cost of hosting the Academy (food, badges, printed proceedings, gifts for presenters, and other items) was generally covered through corporate sponsorships.
 We approached the vendors we routinely dealt with and they were usually quite willing to make donations and many chose to provide a vendor booth to engage our participants directly.

-Logistics Involved
+Logistics

 Like any small conference, there are some logistical tasks involved that ultimately determine the success of the Academy.
 Some of those tasks include: